 Zen is a state of being.
 Zen can be described as an inner awakening.
 It's like a light coming on inside, or a veil being lifted.
 Everything takes on a richer, deeper quality than we previously noticed as we come to realise the 'suchness' of things - by that I mean we see things as they are, without labelling,comparing, criticising or clinging.
 We simply appreciate things in the moment, giving no further thought to them once they are passed.
 Zen is liberating.
 Customs and trivialities which previous bound us to man-made rules and expected patterns of behaviour dissipate and you see the reality behind the man made trivia we aborb ourselves in much of the time.

-My experience of living in Zen is that each moment seems to last so much longer, as if life were happening in slow motion, or rather the present moment has somehow expanded in time.
+My momentary experiences of living in Zen is that each second, each experience seems to last so much longer, as if life were happening in slow motion, or rather the present moment has somehow expanded in time, or time has been suspended.
 I notice more of what's going on, I seem to have more time to react and longer to savour the quality and richness of each experience.
 Yet things also seem simpler and clearer.

-Zen is reached by purposefully quietening the mind, letting go of preconceptions and being concerned only with present moment events.
+This zen state is reached by purposefully quietening the mind, letting go of preconceptions and being concerned only with present moment events, without judgement or preference.
 We turn our thoughts inward, towards ourselves.
-In Taiji practice we turn our thoughts to the form and how our body and energy moves - more about this below.
+In Taiji practice we also calm the mind and turn our thoughts to how our body creates the form, led by the heart / mind via the mobiisation of internal energy - about this below.

 This requires 'sustained effort over time on our part' - the Chinese have a word for this - you probably know it already -GONG (KUNG) FU.